oracle/weblogic-deploy-tooling/site/compare.md

 Comparing the new and old models:

- 1. Added `cluster-2` and `cluster-2-template` in the topology section
+ 1. Added `cluster-2` and `cluster-2-template` in the topology section.
- 2. Removed `ServerStart` of `cluster-1-template` in the topology section
+ 2. Removed `ServerStart` of `cluster-1-template` in the topology section.
- 3. Deployed two applications `yourear` and `myear` in the appDeployments section
+ 3. Deployed two applications `yourear` and `myear` in the appDeployments section.
- 4. Removed application `myear` in the appDeployments section
+ 4. Removed application `myear` in the appDeployments section.
- 4. Removed `MDBConnectionFactory` from the `MyJmsModule` JMS Module in the resource section
+ 4. Removed `MDBConnectionFactory` from the `MyJmsModule` JMS Module in the resource section.
- 5. Removed `WebAppContainer` in the resource section
+ 5. Removed `WebAppContainer` in the resource section.
- 6. Removed the attribute `ResetDeliveryCountOnForward` from `MyUniformDistributedQueue`
+ 6. Removed the attribute `ResetDeliveryCountOnForward` from `MyUniformDistributedQueue`.
- 7. Changed deployment targets for application `myear`
+ 7. Changed deployment targets for application `myear`.
- 8. Removed the attribute 'ModuleType' for application `myear`
+ 8. Removed the attribute 'ModuleType' for application `myear`.

  **Note**:  The `!` is a notation for the deletion of a non-attribute key element from the model.
 Any missing attribute will be omitted from the resulting model, but shown as messages in the output.
+If the attribute value is a list, even if all the individual item within the list is identical but the ordering is different, the attribute is counted as different.

  To compare the two model files and generate the output to files, run the tool as follows: